The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Experimental Setup

 \subsection{Data and Universe}

-Our empirical study is conducted on the A-share stock market, focusing on three widely recognized indices: CSI 300, CSI 500, and CSI 1000, which correspond to large-, medium-, and small-cap stocks, respectively, thereby ensuring that our dataset is highly representative of the broader market.
-The dataset covers the period from January 2019 to July 2025.
-To ensure a robust evaluation and prevent look-ahead bias, we employ a chronological split:
+Our empirical study is comprehensively evaluated across diverse market environments, including the Chinese A-share market and the US equity market.
+For our primary evaluation, we focus on three widely recognized A-share indices: CSI 300, CSI 500, and CSI 1000, which correspond to large-, medium-, and small-cap stocks, respectively, thereby ensuring that our dataset is highly representative of the broader market.